Ishtam (2001 Telugu film): Reception

 Jeevi of Idlebrain.com wrote that "The film has got good music, photography, direction etc. But what this film terribly lacks is the entertainment value.
-In addition to this, there is a overdose of sentiment for this film".
+In addition to this, there is a[n] overdose of sentiment for this film".
 A critic from The Hindu wrote that "Though the dramatic tempo has many ups and downs, the film turns out to be an enjoyable exercise, with refreshing music score by Gopinath".
 A critic from Full Hyderabad wrote that "In the end, worth watching if all you have to do is to sit up with a sick ant.
 Moreover, there aren't any good Telugu movies around as I write this".